RhythrosaLabs/multi-agent-viral-video-maker/README.md

 pip install -r requirements.txt
 ```

-> 📦 Make sure you have `ffmpeg` installed for MoviePy to process videos.

 3. **Set up your Replicate API key**

 You can get your API key from [replicate.com/account](https://replicate.com/account).